L. Murray Dixon

 This is a 8-story, 1-bay domestic building in the Art Deco style with International influences built in 1937.
+The building is rectangular with two-story protruding structure n. in plan.
 The structural system is concrete block stucco.
 The foundation is spread footing.
 Exterior walls are stucco.
 Exterior wall material on porch is a coral stone.
 The building has a flat roof clad in replacement tile.
 Vertical racing stripes on east elevation and vertical lettering on south elevation ornament a plane that rises above the roof line (somewhat of a parapet).
 Windows in straight vertical bands is an early example of the influence of the International Style in Miami Beach building.
 There is a single-story, full-span open porch characterized by a flat roof.
 Two-colored terrazzo floor with square designs; Stone coral wall flush with building; Cast iron railing.
 Primary entryway is directly in front of steps leading up to porch; Decorated only with vertical stripes carved into stone coral of main wall.
 There is a five-story, side, extension addition.
 5-story L-shaped additional hotel rooms; Pool and retail space at center.

 * Date source: Miami-Dade County Property Appraiser

 Description generated by RuskinARC™.